-Now you might be thinking that bacon and eggs is a full protein heavy meat breakfast…
+Now you might be thinking that bacon and eggs is a full-of-protein and heavily-meaty breakfast…

-Nihari is a rich stew from the Indian subcontinent, loaded with fall apart meat, ladles of desi ghee (clarified butter), and with a few extra goodies like bone marrow or brains.
+Nihari is a rich stew from the Indian subcontinent, loaded with fall apart tender meat, ladles of desi ghee (clarified butter), and a few extra goodies like bone marrow or brains.

-When you’re in Pakistan, nihari is the breakfast of champions, and here’s one of the best places to eat it in Lahore.
+When you’re in Pakistan, nihari is the breakfast of champions, and Lahore is one of the best places to eat it.

 So.
 You’re in Pakistan.
 Things are Looking Great.

 You’re waking up in the exciting city of Lahore.
 Things are already going very well, because it means you have a chance to wake up to have Nihari.

 When it comes to Pakistani cuisine, this dish is a champion.
 I would easily consider it a contender for one of the ‘Best Breakfasts I’ve ever had Anywhere in the World.’

 We had Nihari a few times, and I must say that my worldview was changing a little bit each time.
 My favorite of all though, was in the Gawalmandi Market area, at Waris Nihari, open since 1960.